Brisbane Football Club (1866–1887): 1866: club formed

 The Brisbane Football Club was formed at a meeting on 22 May 1866: the Brisbane Courier reported that "A meeting of gentlemen favorable to the formation of a Football Club in Brisbane was held on Tuesday, at Braysher's Metropolitan Hotel [formerly in Edward Street near Mary Street] ... a committee was appointed to prepare a code of rules ...
 The prospects of the club must be certainly very encouraging to the promoters, as already more than twenty gentlemen have joined, and a large number of others have signified their wish to do so."

 At a subsequent meeting on 31 May "About 20 members were present; and the first business transacted was the election of twelve new members ...
 The annual subscription was fixed at 5s ...
 The uniform chosen was a scarlet shirt, with a distinguishing color for the captain ...
 A resolution was passed authorising the printing of the rules, as well as the laws of football passed at a meeting of delegates of clubs held in Melbourne on the 8th ult., which latter, it was decided, should be the laws recognised by the Brisbane Club."

-Original club members included: S. Hart, W. G. Macnish, W. H. Ryder, Charles Edward Wallen, Gr.
-Cowlishaw, and Tom Board.
+Original club members included: S. Hart, W. G. Macnish, W. H. Ryder, Charles Edward Wallen, G. Cowlishaw, and Tom Board.